cerb/cerb.github.io/_docs/automations/automations.md

 ### Timers

-Automations may be scheduled to run at a future time using **timers**.
+Automations can use **timers** to run at a future time either once or on a recurring schedule.

 <div class="cerb-screenshot">
 <img src="/assets/images/docs/automations/automation-timer.png" class="screenshot">